Upgrading Team Edition¶

 # Replace <FQDN> with your fully qualified domain name # Replace <PREVIOUS_DIR> with the location of the previous installation (where the docker-compose.yml is located) ./install.sh -d <FQDN> --upgrade-from <PREVIOUS_DIR>

-For example, say your domain name is team-edition.example.com, and the previous installer is stored in /home/user/installers/ate-installer-6.1.4-97d1123e, then the proper command would be the following:
+For example, say your domain name is team-edition.example.com, and the previous installer is stored in /home/user/installers/ate-installer-6.1.3-xxx, then the proper command would be the following:

 If your previous setup was for HTTPS, you’ll need to provide the TLS certificate and key:

-# Replace <PREVIOUS_DIR> with the location of the previous installation (where the docker-compose.yml is located) # Replace <FQDN> with your fully qualified domain name # Replace <TLS_CERTIFICATE> and <TLS_KEY> with your TLS cert and key ./install.sh -b <PREV_DIR> -d <FQDN> --tls-cert <TLS_CERTIFICATE> --tls-key <TLS_KEY> --upgrade-from <PREVIOUS_DIR>
+# Replace <PREV_BASE_DIR> with the base directory where config and file storage are saved.
+The default value is /opt/anaconda/repo. # Replace <FQDN> with your fully qualified domain name # Replace <TLS_CERTIFICATE> and <TLS_KEY> with your TLS cert and key # Replace <PREVIOUS_DIR> with the location of the previous installation (where the docker-compose.yml is located) ./install.sh -b <PREV_BASE_DIR> -d <FQDN> --tls-cert <TLS_CERTIFICATE> --tls-key <TLS_KEY> --upgrade-from <PREVIOUS_DIR>

 Custom implementation considerations